lunarphp/stripe/README.md

 # GetCandy Stripe

-This add on enable Stripe payments on your GetCandy storefront.
+This addon enables Stripe payments on your GetCandy storefront.

 ## Requirements